-California towns flee as dam spillway threatens to release 'wall of water'
+California dam emergency prompts mass evacuations

 The Oroville Dam provides flood control for the region.
 The dam has two spillways to release water out of the lake to prevent overflow.
 Both have problems.

-In the main spillway, which is lined, or paved, erosion has caused a hole almost the side of a football field and at least 40-feet deep to form in the lower part of the channel.
+In the main spillway, which is lined, or paved, erosion has caused a hole almost the size of a football field and at least 40 feet deep to form in the lower part of the channel.
 It can't be fixed immediately.

-"You don't throw a little bit of rock in it," said DWR acting director Bill Croyle.

 The emergency spillway, which is an embankment covered with trees, is a last resort and was used for the first time in history on Saturday when the lake topped 901 feet, its capacity, and a light flow of water washed into the spillway.